ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Default: 0.5

+## inverted_index_metadata_cache_memory_limit

+Max memory size for metadata cache of inverted index.
+Note that this setting is meant to be a protective limitation against Out-Of-Memory problem in low resource setups, not a trade-off between memory usage and performance.
+Zero means disabled.

+Type: UInt64

+Default: 0

+## inverted_index_metadata_cache_max_cells

+Max number of entries in metadata cache of inverted index.
+Zero means unlimited.

+Type: UInt64

+Default: 0

+## inverted_index_metadata_cache_ttl

+TTL for cache entries of metadata of inverted index.
+Zero means unlimited.
+Stale (expired) entries can stay in memory until they're replaced by new entries.

+Type: UInt64

+Default: 3600

 ## max_backup_bandwidth_for_server

 The maximum read speed in bytes per second for all backups on server.
 Zero means unlimited.